-Nannau is located three miles north of the town of Dolgellau in Wales and has been home to one of the most powerful and influential families in the county for hundreds of years, the Nanneys and the Vaughans.
+Nannau is located three miles north of the town of Dolgellau in Wales and has been home to two of the most powerful and influential families in the county for hundreds of years, the Nanneys and the Vaughans.
 This site is intended to promote the area and to act as a source of information for people interested in the history, as well as more recent news.
 If you have any photographs or information about Nannau, or other lodges/buildings on the estate etc., I would love to hear from you.
-Please email me at: email@example.com
+Contact Page.

 “Enraged at this treachery, he seized on Sele, burnt his house, and hurried him away from the place; nor could anyone learn how he was disposed of, till forty years after, when a skeleton of a large man, such as Howel, was discovered in the hollow of a great oak...”